 Each lot of medium should be examined for mycoplasma growth-promoting properties.
-To demonstrate the capacity of the media to detect known mycoplasma, each test should include control cultures of at least two known species or strains of mycoplasma, one of which should be a dextrose fermenter (i.e., M. pneumoniae ATCC15531 or equivalent species or strains) and one of which should be an arginine hydrolyser (i.e., M. orale ATCC23714 or equivalent species or strains).
-The mycoplasma strains used for the positive control tests should be those with a low number of passages obtained from an official or suitably accredited agency, and handled appropriately.
-Inoculate the culture medium with 100 colony-forming units (CFU) or 100 color-changing units (CCU) or less.
+To demonstrate the capacity of the media to detect known mycoplasma, each test should include control cultures of at least two known species or strains of mycoplasma, one of which should be a dextrose fermenter (i.e., M. pneumoniae strain FH or equivalent species or strains) and one of which should be an arginine hydrolyser (i.e., M. orale CH 19299 or equivalent species or strains).
+The mycoplasma strains used for the positive control tests should be obtained from an official or suitably accredited agency, and handled appropriately.
+Inoculate the culture medium with no more than 100 colony-forming units (CFU).
 3. Culture and Observation

-1) Inoculate no less than 0.2 mL of test sample (cell suspension) in evenly distributed amounts over the surface of each of two or more agar plates.
-After the surfaces of the inoculated plates are dried, the plates should be incubated under microaerophilic conditions in an atmosphere of nitrogen containing 5 to 10 percent carbon dioxide and adequate humidity at $36 \pm 1^{\circ}$ C for no less than 14 days.
+1) Inoculate no less than 0.2 mL of test sample (cell suspension) in evenly distributed amounts over the surface of each of four or more agar plates.
+After the surfaces of the inoculated plates are dried, one half of the plates should be incubated under aerobic conditions in an atmosphere of air containing 5 to 10 percent carbon dioxide and adequate humidity, and the other half under anaerobic conditions in an atmosphere of nitrogen containing 5 to 10 percent carbon dioxide and adequate humidity at $36 \pm 1^{\circ}$ C for no less than 14 days.

-2) Inoculate no less than 10 mL of the test sample (cell suspension) into each of one or more vessels containing 100 mL of broth medium, and incubate at $36 \pm 1^{\circ}$ C.
+2) Inoculate no less than 10 mL of the test sample (cell suspension) into each of two vessels containing 100 mL of broth medium.
+One vessel should be incubated under aerobic conditions, and the other under anaerobic conditions.

-If the culture medium for the sample cells contains any growth-inhibiting factors, such as antibiotics, these factors must be removed.
+If the culture medium for the sample cells contains any

+growth-inhibiting factors, such as antibiotics, these factors must be removed.
 A method such as centrifugation is recommended for this purpose.
-Refer to the Validation tests for growth-inhibiting factors described in the Minimum Requirements for Biological Products for the detection of growth-inhibiting factors.

 3) Subculture 0.2 mL of broth culture from each vessel on the $3^{rd}$ , $7^{th}$ , and $14^{th}$ days of incubation onto two or more agar plates.
-The plates should be inoculated microaerophilically at $36 \pm 1^{\circ}$ C for no less than 14 days.
+The plates inoculated with aerobic or anaerobic broth cultures should be incubated aerobically or anaerobically, respectively at $36 \pm 1^{\circ}$ C for no less than 14 days.